 After the inevitable baronial castle-building in the early decades of the 13th century, following the Norman settlement, there was, arguably, a lull in the building of castles until the 15th century.
 In 1429, Henry VI’s statute awarded a grant to those building a fortified castle, now better known as a tower house.

 Manor castles like Adare, Newcastle West, Askeaton and Carrigogunnell, and 15th and 16th century castellated towers – such as Carrigareely (De Burgh), Ballyegnybeg (De Vale), Ballingarry (De Lacy), to 16th-century strongholds like Knocklong (O’Hurley), Kilduff (MacBrien) and Gortnetubbrid (FitzGerald) – is where much of our bloody history was played out.

 Thus, this rich built heritage that still dominates our landscape continues to serve as a visual reminder of our turbulent past.

 1 T.J.
 Westropp, ‘The Ancient Castles of the County of Limerick’ in PRIA, vol. xxvi (1906–07).

 2 The earls of Kildare, barring the Silken Thomas rebellion in the 1530s, would survive as major landowners in Limerick into the late 17th century.

 Mapping Castles in Limerick

-This map (which will be updated) gives an approximate location of some of the many castles in the county of Limerick.
+This map (which will be updated on a periodical basis) gives an approximate location of some of the many castles in the county of Limerick.